 The Solution Architect must be aware of the various Dynamics 365 apps and when they maybe useful.
 However the Solution Architect cannot realistically be expected to be an expert in all of the applications.
 But they should have an awareness of the various apps and their primary use.

-Dynamics 365 (Customer Engagement / “CRM”) is essentially a set of model-driven apps based on CDS that have been born out of earlier Customer Relationship Management (CRM) solutions.
+Dynamics 365 (Customer Engagement / “CRM”) is essentially a set of model-driven Power Platform apps based on the Dataverse (CDS).
+They have been born out of earlier Customer Relationship Management (CRM) solutions.
 Included are separate apps for Sales, Customer Service, Field Service and Marketing.

 Dynamics 365 Finance and Operation apps are descended from Enterprise Resource Planning (ERP).
 These include Dynamics 365 Commerce (aka Dynamics 365 Retail), Dynamics 365 Finance, Dynamics 365 Human Resources (aka Dynamics 365 Talent) and Dynamics 365 Supply Chain Management.